Menu

 What To Do If You Have Malignant Mesothelioma

 A patient may find out they have mesothelioma after undergoing various diagnosis procedures, including imaging tests and cell biopsies.
 Some emerging diagnosis options, including blood tests, can help diagnose mesothelioma.
-After you receive a mesothelioma diagnosis, you may be skeptical about the treatment options.
+After you receive a mesothelioma diagnosis, you may have questions.

-Mesothelioma tends to spread fast but is different, but outcomes vary among each patient.
-Often, imaging tests such as CT scans can track how fast it spreads.
-Your doctor will work with you to develop the best treatment plan for your individual mesothelioma treatment journey.
-Before undergoing intense treatments, such as radiation therapy or surgery, doctors often encourage patients into getting a second opinion.
+Mesothelioma tends to spread fast but is different based on the location found, and outcomes vary among each patient.
+Imaging tests such as CT scans can often track how fast it spreads.
+Your doctor will work with you to develop the best treatment plan for your mesothelioma treatment journey.
+Before undergoing intense treatments, such as radiation therapy or surgery, doctors often encourage patients to get a second opinion.

-A team of cancer care professionals, including dietitians, physical therapists, and counselors are widely available to help patients through complementary therapies.
-While your cancer care team develops a treatment plan over the course of several months following a diagnosis, consider making lifestyle changes in favor of your immune system.
-Eating a proper diet and exercising each day can help build immunity and fight disease.
-Of course, eating healthy and moving your body can be tough as a cancer patient.
+A team of cancer care professionals, including dietitians, physical therapists, and counselors, is widely available to help patients through complementary therapies.
+While your cancer care team develops a treatment plan over several months following a diagnosis, consider making lifestyle changes to support your immune system.
+Eating healthy and moving your body can be challenging for a cancer patient; however, eating a proper diet and exercising daily can help build immunity and fight disease.

 Mesothelioma is fatal in most cases, but treatment methods and medications are available to improve a prognosis.
 Patients may receive several rounds of a single form of treatment or a combination of multiple methods, including surgery, chemotherapy, radiation, immunotherapy, or targeted therapy.

-Treating cancer costs a lot of money.
-Without good health insurance, the costs of treatment can fall on the shoulders of cancer patients and result in thousands of dollars of medical debt.
-To prevent patients from burning through their savings or maxing out credit cards, financial assistance is available through several sources.
+Treating cancer is expensive, and without proper health insurance, patients may face significant medical debt.
+However, various sources offer financial assistance to prevent patients from burning through their savings or maxing out credit cards.
 Additionally, a mesothelioma patient may be eligible for free treatment through clinical trials held at any of the top medical centers for mesothelioma.

 Legal Compensation and Asbestos Lawsuit Payouts

-Asbestos exposure is the primary cause of mesothelioma.
-Asbestos exposure for most people happened at their occupation or while serving in the military.
-As a result of corporate negligence, you may have rights to legal financial assistance if you were diagnosed with mesothelioma or another asbestos-related disease.
+Asbestos exposure is the primary cause of mesothelioma fatality, often occurring during occupational or military service.
+As a result of corporate negligence, you may have the right to legal financial assistance if you were diagnosed with mesothelioma or another asbestos-related disease.

 Legal compensation options include workers’ compensation, veterans’ benefits, or personal injury lawsuits.
 Family members of a mesothelioma patient who passes away can receive additional funding through a wrongful death claim.